 The technical aspect

-In order to offer an optimal experience to the end user, we had to link the portal to our CRM system.
+In order to offer an optimal experience to the end-user, we had to link the portal to our CRM system.
 After all, we wanted candidates and partners to be able to edit their data themselves.
-We managed to achieve this by editing the REST api from our CRM system.
-Every data field required for the portal has now been made workable for the end user.
+We managed to achieve this by editing the REST API from our CRM system.
+Every data field required for the portal has now been made editable for the end-user.

 The content of the portal

 Our starting point with the portal is complete transparency towards our partners and candidates.
-In order to achieve this, we have well mapped our recruitment process (have you already seen our video?).
-This way we discovered what exactly we can show to the end user.
+In order it, we have mapped our recruitment process to determine which features are most valuable to the end-user.

 At WIBA IT, we work with multiple phases in the recruitment process.
-We use the following phases when applying for a vacancy:
+We use the following application phases:

-- Phase 1: Inflow – candidates who register for a vacancy with us through all sources are collected at this stage.
-Think of it as the first step in a funnel;
+- Phase 1: Inflow – All candidates who respond to any vacancy available on our site are collected at this stage.
+Think of it as the first step in a funnel.

 - Phase 2: Selection – At this stage our recruiters make a selection of the candidates that fit the application through their CV.
-Then they call the candidates;
+Then they call the candidates for further screening.

-- Phase 3: Proposals – In this phase the recruiter will propose the candidate to the client.
-He/she also explains her choices by means of a telephone conversation with the hiring manager;
+- Phase 3: Proposals – In this phase our recruiter will propose the best candidates to the client.
+He/she also explains her choices by means of a phone call with the hiring manager.

 - Phase 4: Intake – A candidate is allowed to talk to the customer.
-If possible, an account manager of WIBA IT will accompany you to the appointment;
+If possible, an Account manager from WIBA IT will accompany the candidate to an appointment.

-To accommodate this, in the portal when Phase 5 is reached, you will see several possibilities for uploading documentation.
-Once this has been uploaded, the Contract Manager processes this and that will also prepare a contract in our system.
-The candidate or partner can then download, sign and upload them (and all this in a highly secure environment)!
+From now on, whenever Phase 5 is reached, you will see several possibilities for uploading documents via the portal.
+Once these have been uploaded, our Contract Manager would process them and prepare a contract/agreement in our system.
+The candidate or partner can then download, sign and upload the agreement (and all of this in a highly-secure environment).

-The portal would not be complete by offering our candidates and partners more choice than just the vacancies that were applied for.
-That is why we have also built in a function to show relevant vacancies to our end users.
-For example, a portal can be applied for directly from the portal for a new assignment!
+The portal would not be complete by offering our candidates and partners more choice than just the running applications.
+That is why we have also built in a function to show relevant vacancies to our end-users.
+For example, you could apply for a new assignment directly from within the portal.